CIBIO-BU/mozaiko/README.md

 ## Contacts

-In case of enquiry, please reach out to <bu@cibioup.pt>.
+In case of enquiry, please reach out to <bu@biopolis.up.pt>.